Monon Bell: Monon Bell Classic

 The Monon Bell Classic is an American college football rivalry game played by Wabash College and DePauw University.
-Named for the Monon Bell, the trophy awarded to the winner, it is the sixth most-played Division III rivalry and equals the 12th-most played in college football.
+Named for the Monon Bell, the trophy awarded to the winner, it is the sixth most-played rivalry in NCAA Division III competition and is the twelfth-most played in college football.
 To date, there have been 131 total games played between the two teams, resulting in a lead for Wabash at 63–59–9.

-Since the Bell was introduced as the rivalry's prize in 1932, Wabash holds a slimmer 44-43-6 advantage.
+Since the Bell was introduced as the rivalry's prize in 1932, Wabash holds a slimmer 44–43–6 advantage.

 The game has received national media coverage including articles in Sports Illustrated in 1973 and 1993, a feature on Charles Kuralt's 1979 "CBS Sunday Morning" show, articles in USA Today in 1987 and the Wall Street Journal in 1999 and a feature on Fox Sports Net's show The Slant in 1999.

 The game is regularly televised and past battles have been seen on ABC, ESPN2, AXS TV, and Fox Sports.

 Annually, alumni parties are held in more than 50 cities across America where loyal fans from both schools gather to watch the game.
 Professionally replicated DVDs have been produced of 22 complete contests—the 2000 through 2018 games, as well as the 1977, 1984, 1993 and 1994 Monon Bell Classics.

 In 2008, Ken Owen '82, executive director of media relations at DePauw, completed the task of compiling a "Monon Memory" for each and every game in the rivalry series.
 The clips utilize video/film from the DePauw and Wabash archives, as well as vintage photographs, and are available online and on Monon Bell DVDs.
 The "Memories" project was the subject of coverage in the Chronicle of Higher Education, Inside Indiana Business, and other media outlets.
 Owen has since re-cut several of the segments after locating additional archival materials.

 Listed below are the all-time Monon Bell Classic results, with Wabash victories shaded in scarlet and DePauw victories are shaded in old gold.